SujayGouda/coin_detection_and_segmentation_opencv/README.md

 # coin_detection_and_segmentation_opencv
-Detects the number of coins in an Image provided using OpenCV Hough Transformation and outputs with labelled circles on detected coins with serial numbers.
-Further Segments the coins by drawing vertical lines in between.
+For an given Image:
+1. Pre-processes the image using OpenCV
+2. Apply Hpugh Transformation to detect contours (Circles)
+3. Label the coins with circles and serial numbers
+4. If coins are apart from each other segment the coins by drawing a vertical line

+## Preview:
 ### Test input image:

 ![alt text](https://github.com/SujayGouda/coin_detection_and_segmentation_opencv/blob/main/test_input/test1.jpg?raw=true)